Hall contends at first women's major of 2022

 World-number-one Ko Jin-young endured a testing opening round with two bogeys in a two-over 74 that will leave her with work to do to make the cut.

-South Korea's Ko, winner of six of her last 12 events, was at a loss to explain the performance that saw an end to her streak of 34 consecutive LPGA rounds under par - a run stretching back to July.
+South Korea's Ko, winner of six of her past 12 events, was at a loss to explain the performance that saw an end to her streak of 34 consecutive LPGA rounds under par - a run stretching back to July.

 "I hit a lot of great shots," said 25-year-old Ko, who has not finished outside the top 10 in nine consecutive events - winning five of them.

-"My putting wasn't good on the green.
+"My putting wasn't good.
 I couldn't see the break as much or (calculate) speed.

 "Everything was wrong.
 I don't know what happened."

-England's Bronte Law, Charley Hull and Charlotte Thomas are all one-under par after round one as they each pursue a first major title.
+England's Bronte Law, Charley Hull and Charlotte Thomas are all one under par after round one as they each pursue a first major title.

-Ireland's Leona Maguire, who won her first LPGA event at the Drive On Championship in February, sits at level par.
+Ireland's Leona Maguire, who won her first LPGA Tour event at the Drive On Championship in February, sits at level par.

-The Chevron Championship - formerly known as the Kraft Nabisco Championship and the ANA Inspiration - will move venues next year to land in Houston, Texas.
+The Chevron Championship - formerly known as the Kraft Nabisco Championship and the ANA Inspiration - will move venues next year to Houston, Texas.

-It has been played on the iconic Dinah Shore Tournament Course at Mission Hills since American Jane Blalock banked $20,000 for her three-stroke win at the inaugural staging, played over only three rounds, back in 1972.
+It has been played on the iconic Dinah Shore Tournament Course at Mission Hills since American Jane Blalock banked $20,000 for her three-stroke win at the inaugural staging, played over three rounds, back in 1972.